 If you are looking for affordable leather clothing and accessories, the neighborhood of Psyrri, the famous flea market of Monastiraki, and Ifaistou street will be your safest bets.

-For high-end fashion, stroll through the shopping streets of Kolonaki or Ermou street.
+For high-end fashion, stroll through Kolonaki or Ermou street shopping streets.

 Local’s tip: Make sure to pay a visit to the workshop of Stavros Melissinos, the internationally acclaimed poet-sandal maker of Athens, located on Normanou street 7, Monastiraki.